Beebird-Labs/.github/profile/README.md

 # BeeBird Labs

-BeeBird Labs is a small organization focused on JDM electronics and related tooling.
+BeeBird Labs is mostly focused on JDM electronics and related tooling, with an occasional venture in other IoT related projects.

 ## Public now